 - Order confirmation

-The payment-related processes refer to the second part of the procurement process, beginning with receipt of the supplier’s invoice and ending with the payment:
+The payment-related processes (Pay) refer to the second part of the procurement process, which begins with the receipt of the supplier’s invoice and ends with its payment:Invoice receipt

 - Invoice processing

-- Comparison with order
+- Comparison with purchase order

 - Invoice approval